alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-01.md

 ~~~~~~~~
    SM4 key length is 16 octets,

-   Plaintext max length is 2^36 - 31 octets,
+   Max plaintext length is 2^36 - 31 octets,

-   AAD max length is 2^61 - 1 octets,
+   Max AAD length is 2^61 - 1 octets,

    Nonce length is 12 octets,

    Authentication tag length is 16 octets, and

-   Ciphertext max length is 2^36 - 15 octets.
+   Max Ciphertext length is 2^36 - 15 octets.
 ~~~~~~~~

 A security analysis of GCM is available in [MV04].